Conservative Writer Horrified by Talk of Child Education at Ocasio-Cortez Event

 She did not elaborate on why “getting involved” did not count as “focusing on what you can do to change it.”

-Kruta also wrote about her experience in an essay titled, “I’m a Conservative and I Went to an Alexandria Ocasio-Cortez Rally”.
+Kruta also wrote about her experience in an essay titled, “I’m a Conservative and I Went to an Alexandria Ocasio-Cortez Rally.”
 In it, she explains the “truly terrifying” allure of dangerous progressive concepts like “human rights” and “healthcare” for “children”:

 • I saw how easy it would be, as a parent, to accept the idea that my children deserve healthcare and education.